Biochemistry (journal)

 Biochemistry is a peer-reviewed academic journal in the field of biochemistry.
 Founded in 1962, the journal is now published weekly by the American Chemical Society, with 51 or 52 annual issues.
-The journal's 2015 impact factor was 2.876, and it received a total of 79,348 citations in 2015.
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 2.9.

-The previous editor-in-chief was Richard N. Armstrong (Vanderbilt University School of Medicine) (2004–16).
+The previous editor-in-chief was Richard N. Armstrong (Vanderbilt University School of Medicine) (2004–2016).
 After his death, Alanna Schepartz (UC Berkeley) was appointed editor-in-chief.